 There are quite a few reasons to start learning about the shell:

-This lesson uses data hosted on an Amazon Machine Instance (AMI).
+This lesson is part of a workshop that uses data hosted on an Amazon Machine Instance (AMI).
 Workshop participants will be given information on how to log-in to the AMI during the workshop.
 Learners using these materials for self-directed study will need to set up their own AMI.
 Information on setting up an AMI and accessing the required data is provided on the Genomics Workshop setup page.